Noborito Station

 Noborito Station (登戸駅, Noborito-eki) is an interchange passenger railway station in the Noborito neighborhood of Tama-ku, Kawasaki, Kanagawa Prefecture, Japan, operated by East Japan Railway Company (JR East) and the private railway company Odakyu Electric Railway.

 Lines

 Noborito Station is served by the Nambu Line and is 17.3 km from the terminus of the line at Kawasaki Station.
 It is also served by the Odakyu Odawara Line and is 15.2 km from the terminus of that line at Shinjuku Station.

 Station layout

 JR Noborito Station has one side platform and one island platform serving three elevated tracks, connected by an underpass.
-The station has a Midori no Madoguchi stuffed ticket office.
+The station has a Midori no Madoguchi staffed ticket office.
 Odakyu Noborito Station is an elevated station with two island platforms serving four elevated tracks.